thecaptainexception-eng/DwarfFortress_NewVenice/README.md

 	Venice is noteworthy to me as a place tied to the modern world's acceptance of the multiversal framework for visualizing the passage of time.
-	I will have fun sculpting a canal-rich empire out of New Venice, allowing each milestone and eacch failure to branch a  multiverse of thriving outcomes with you dear Mind Swarm.
+	I will have fun sculpting a canal-rich empire out of New Venice, allowing each milestone and each failure to branch a  multiverse of thriving outcomes with you dear Mind Swarm.
 	I have grown fond of how it exceptionally has a kobold cave"
 # Naming Conventions:
 ## Written in regex